-Our motorcycle accidents see a lot of cases involving lane splitting.
+Our motorcycle accidents see a lot of cases involving lane splitting and the question of whether motorcycles can drive between lanes.
 Let’s talk about what lane splitting is and what the Maryland law is on this subject.

 What is Lane Splitting?